PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_test.rst

 output.
 If it impossible to solve the halting problem, it is impossible writing a program :math:`p` that decides whether program :math:`q` given input :math:`i` produces expected output :math:`e`.

+Another unsolvable problem is determining whether two programs (that are not identical) have the same outputs when given the same inputs.
+Precisely, It is not possible creating a program :math:`p` that takes two inputs: (1) a program :math:`q` and (2) the third program :math:`r` and answers whether :math:`q` and :math:`r` have the same output for every possible input.